SteveBenz/ScrapMechanicLogicGateSimulator/readme.md

 To see the effect in the simulator, press "F5" on your keyboard to start the simulation running.
 The number in the upper-right corner is counting the ticks since the last reset.
 If it's actively increasing, your simulator is running.
 To pause it, you can press "F6", but let it run for now.

-Select the input button at the left and click it on and off and observe how the signal travels through the network.
+Select the input button at the left and turn it on and off (by pressing an arrow key) and observe how the signal travels through the network.

 ## How Scrap Mechanic works